ajmaradiaga/ajmaradiaga.github.io/_posts/2017-6-6-Deploy-a-Kafka-Zookeeper-cluster-in-GCP.md

 ### Zookeeper

 Lets spin up 3 machines that will form our Zookeeper cluster.
-The command below can be run from the [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) or from your PC using the [GCP CLI](https://cloud.google.com/sdk/).
+The command below can be run from the [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) or from your PC using the [Google Cloud Platform CLI](https://cloud.google.com/sdk/).
 All that you need to substitute are the project and instance name (e.g. zook-1)

 We will name the Zookeeper VM instances: zook-1, zook-2, and zook-3